-Here at SNS, our specialist family law solicitors come across misunderstandings and expectations in our clients that do not correlate to the reality in our family law system.
+Here at SNS, our specialist family law solicitors come across misunderstandings and expectations in our clients that do not correlate to the reality in divorce and separation in this country.

 Sometimes that is good news for our client; sometimes it is not.

-Watch this space next week for Myth Number Two.
+Watch this space next week for Myth Number Eight.